 Would the Seahawks really double down on edge-rushers in the first round?
 They should, as the lack of a consistent pass rush was their biggest defensive weakness in 2019.

 With Metcalf off the board, receiver could also be a consideration here.
 However, an early run at the position has left the Seahawks with limited options.
 Instead, they pull the trigger on Chase Winovich, who was originally drafted by the New England Patriots in the third round.

 Winovich was fantastic as a situational rusher with the Patriots in 2019.
 Though he played less than 29 percent of the defensive snaps, according to Football Outsiders, he still finished with 26 tackles and 5.5 sacks.

 By drafting both Ferrell and Winovich, the Seahawks could have their pass-rushing duo in place for the foreseeable future.

 30. Green Bay Packers (from New Orleans): Noah Fant, TE, Iowa

 Original Selection: DeAndre Baker, CB, Georgia (by Giants, post-trade)

-Fant was streaky as a rookie in Denver, but his ability to create mismatches was hard to ignore.
+Fant was uneven as a rookie in Denver, but his ability to create mismatches was on full display.
 He appeared in 16 games and caught 40 passes for 562 yards and three touchdowns.
-In Week 9, he had a catch-and-run of 75 yards for a score.
+In Week 9, he had a catch-and-run of 75 yards for a touchdown.